 For instructions to cook the venison, see here.

-- Mix all ingredients in small bowl.
+Mix all ingredients in small bowl.
 Rub all over the surface of the roasts.
 Place roasts in a container or a sealable bag and place in the refrigerator.
 Cure for 5 days per 2 inches of meat thickness.
 Turn meat over once per day.
-Takes at least 5-7 days.
-Up to 13 for larger roasts.
+Takes at least 5-7 days, for small roasts.
+Up to 21 days for larger roasts.